 "Hence, a flower that stands out against green foliage can be predicted to be equally conspicuous against brown soil, grey stones and other inorganic backgrounds" (page 1505, Chittka et al. 1994).

 Did protohymenopterans including sawflies (xyelids) possess mushroom bodies, optic lobes, and sensory tool kits necessary to visualize pigments of foliar organs, including protoflowers?

-After reading the evo-devo primer presented in the previous section, were tool kit interactions between auxin, homeodomain protein TFs (CUC2, Class III HD-Zip, KNOTTED/ARP, WUSCHEL), and PIN proteins, present in foliar organs and reproductive short- (spur-) shoots of Paleozoic seed plants?
+After reading the evo-devo primer presented on another page, were tool kit interactions between auxin, homeodomain protein TFs (CUC2, Class III HD-Zip, KNOTTED/ARP, WUSCHEL), and PIN proteins, present in foliar organs and reproductive short- (spur-) shoots of Paleozoic seed plants?

 Does the foliar morphology and leaf-midrib anatomy of Permian delnorteas and evolsonias display the developmental fingerprint of a magnoliid or eudicot molecular tool kit?

 If the Triassic seed plant Sanmiguelia lewisii displays a monocot tool kit fingerprint how does the review by Chanderbali et al. (2016) help us understand the evo-devo of flowers?

 Based on the phenotypes of developmental regulation visible in detached and shed Permian seed plant leaf fossils, was the foliar tool kit of delnorteas, evolsonias, and retuse taeniopteroids underpinned by the same WOX homeobox genes, WUSCHEL homeodomain proteins, and CUC2 TFs as extant model flowering plant species?

 How could a team of paleobiologists prove these ideas?

 Can you apply techniques of phylogenetics to a paleobiological data set to zoom-in on this problem?